 Last but not least, if you want a short term “mood boost” then eating spicy foods and hot peppers are known to give the brain a “rush” that could help lift mood very quickly.
 It could also cause discomfort if you’re not very tolerant of spice so use this one according to your own tolerances.

 Ask yourself, honestly, do you really take on enough fluid during the day?
 The chances are that you don’t and hydrating is a really easy way to feel a bit better mood wise.

-If anything, it will make you visit the toilet more often which will get you moving – which ties into the thing I mentioned at the start of the article, exercise is great for alleviating depressive symptoms.
+If anything, it will make you visit the toilet more often which will get you moving – which ties into the thing I mentioned at the start of the article, exercise is great to boost mood with depression.

 Why not check out one of Izzy’s chamomile tea reviews?
 Perfect for embracing tranquillity when feeling depressed.